 Master of Science in Finance (MSF)

 A maximum of 4 courses from the fundamental core may be waived for qualified students.
 MSF candidates choose 7 or 8 electives from a list of more than 15 courses.
 The electives span three career tracks: corporate finance, risk management and asset management.
 Students may select electives from any/all career tracks, but we recommend a concentration (four or more courses) in one track.
-We encourage students to consider ancillary courses outside the Quinlan School of Business, especially, math, statistics, computer science and law courses.
-All students also take a capstone course.
+We encourage students to consider ancillary courses outside the Quinlan School of Business, especially math, statistics, computer science and law courses.

 For more specific course requirements, review the curriculum planner below: